 There are currently no contribution, establishment or withdrawal fees (other than when your account is closed).
-You may be charged other fees on an individual basis for investorspecific decisions or actions (such as a switching fee) although none are currently charged.

-For more information on Booster KiwiSaver fees and charges see the 'Other material information' document on the offer register at www.disclose-register.companiesoffice.govt.nz.
+You may be charged other fees on an individual basis for investor-specific decisions or actions (such as a switching fee).
+Booster may apply transaction costs to a fund's unit price, such as a buy/sell spread.
+For more information on Booster KiwiSaver fees and charges see the 'Other material information' document on our website www.booster.co.nz.
 Goods and services tax (GST) is not included in any of the fees stated.
 GST will be added to any fees where applicable.